Gabriele Kucsko-Stadlmayer

-Gabriele Kucsko-Stadlmayer (born 19 December 1955, Vienna) is a jurist and a current judge of the European Court of Human Rights for Austria.
+Gabriele Kucsko-Stadlmayer (born 19 December 1955, Vienna) is a jurist and was judge of the European Court of Human Rights for Austria.

 Education

 In 1973 she began to study law at the University of Vienna from which she graduated with a doctorate degree in 1977 and following became an assistant to the University.
 At the same university she obtained a postdoctoral degree in Constitutional Law in 1985.

 Academic career

 Between 1993 and 2011 she was an associate professor for Constitutional and Administrative Law at the University of Vienna.
 And in the year 2000 she was a visiting professor at the University of Graz.
 During her career she was involved in several positions at the University of Vienna such as the head, the deputy head and the spokesperson of the Senate of the University.
 Between 2013 and 2015 she was also the spokesperson of the senates of the Universities of Austria.